 2012-13: Kramer made the jump from junior to pro hockey, splitting the season between Ottawa’s AHL affiliate in Binghamton and the ECHL’s Elmira Jackals.
 Building on the reputation he established in juniors, he scored 1 goal with 83 penalty minutes and was -3 in 21 games with Binghamton.
 The Senators were second in the East Division and had the AHL’s fourth-best record before being swept by Wilkes-Barre/Scranton in a first round series.
 Kramer did not see any action in the playoffs.
 Kramer missed nearly a month due to a November injury but showed some offensive aspects to his game with the Jackals— scoring 3 goals with 7 assists in 19 games — while finishing +1 with 127 penalty minutes.

-Kramer is one of the toughest fighters in junior hockey with some offensive ability and a keen understanding of situational play.
+Kramer is one of the toughest fighters in hockey with some offensive ability and a keen understanding of situational play.
 While his skating and technical skills, particularly stickhandling and passing, are areas which need improvement, he has been on winning teams at every level of hockey and brings a team-first approach to the game.
-His shot and willingness to go to the net are valuable power play assets.
+His size, shot and willingness to go to the net are potential power play assets.